jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) be in writing; and
   (b) specify the following information:
     (i) the period of notice given; and
-    (ii) the nature of the proposed strike, including whether or not it will be continuous; and (iii) the place or places where the proposed strike will occur; and (iv) the date and time on which the strike will begin; and (v) the date and time on which, or an event on the occurrence of which, the strike will end.
+    (ii) the nature of the proposed strike, including— (A) whether or not the proposed action will be continuous; and (B) whether or not the employees will continue to perform some work for their employer while undertaking the proposed action; and
+    (iii) the place or places where the proposed strike will occur; and (iv) the date and time on which the strike will begin; and (v) the date and time on which, or an event on the occurrence of which, the strike will end.